 Boston Baked Beans Mix in a Jar Recipe - Want to give someone the gift of Boston Baked Beans?
 This recipe allows you to prepare a baked bean "kit" in a jar with instructions for the lucky recipient.

-Durgin Park's Boston Baked Beans - From Boston's Durgin Park restaurant, winner of the prestigious 1998 James Beard "American Regional Classics" award, here's a traditional recipe for the city's famous beans.
+Durgin Park's Boston Baked Beans - From Boston's Durgin Park restaurant, here's a traditional recipe for the city's famous beans.

 Franks & Boston Baked Beans - Add some chicken franks to the traditional bean dish.